Night-Sky-Studio/interknot-calculator/README.md

 - All characters are assumed to be at level 70 with maxed out skills (lvl.
 12) and Core Skill (lvl.
 7).
 - All S-rank characters are assumed to be at M0.
 All A-rank characters are assumed to be at M6.
 (TODO)
 - All S-rank W-Engines are at P0, A-rank W-Engines are at P6.
 (TODO)
+- All Support characters have their reference builds that assume maximum supportive bonus and maximum uptime of any passives.
 - **Only your currently equipped Drive Discs are taken into account** for the damage calculation.
+- All passives that depend on character swapping, specific attacks combinations or attribute anomalies are considered to have 100% uptime.
 - If you've calculated damage to be higher/lower than the one this program produced - check your calculations and make sure you've accounted for EVERYTHING.
-If you did and you are absolutely sure that the calculator is wrong - **open an issue** and provide as much information as possible (your UID and character in question with your calculations should be enough).
+If you did, and you are absolutely sure that the calculator is wrong - **open an issue** and provide as much information as possible (your UID and character in question with your calculations should be enough).
 Also make sure that the drive discs you have currently equipped are the same as the ones you've used in your calculations.